Joseph Joanovici: Metal supplier to Germans

+Certainly Joanovici moved in Nazi social circles, took German officers drinking, and made friends through sheer affability and a talent for losing at cards.

+Resistance figure

-Joanovici used his wealth and the privileges he enjoyed as an associate of the Carlingue to support the Resistance in several ways, such as bribing German officials into releasing a number of potential deportation victims and using his papers of safe-page to transport weapons to Resistance members in Paris.
+Joanovici also quite early on became involved with the Resistance.
+Joanovici used his wealth and the privileges he enjoyed as an associate of the Carlingue to support the Resistance in several ways, bribing German officials into releasing a number of potential deportation victims and using his papers of safe-passage to transport weapons to Resistance members in Paris.
 In addition, credible claims have been made that he was a principal financier of the insurrection that resulted in the Liberation of Paris.